encukou/pypi-support/name-retention/README.md

     taken.
 Final determination will be made by the PyPI Administrators when our process is complete.

+### Initial Response - invalid project

+    We are working to contact the owner.

+    Disclaimer: We are providing support to the PyPI Administrators to validate this request and make a recommendation on the outcome and actions to be taken.
+Final determination will be made by the PyPI Administrators when our process is complete.

 ### Remove invalid project; name available

     $PROJECT has been deemed invalid.
 Additionally, the owner {did not